IABTechLab/uid2-client-java/README.md

    `private final PublisherUid2Client publisherUid2Client = new PublisherUid2Client(UID2_BASE_URL, UID2_API_KEY, UID2_SECRET_KEY);`

-2. When the user has authenticated, and has authorized the creation of a UID2, generate the UID2 token **(gwh/JN_02 to do what?
-I guessed)**
+2. When the user has authenticated, and has authorized the creation of a UID2, run a function that takes the user's email address or phone number as input and generates an `IdentityTokens` object.
+The following example uses an email address:

    `IdentityTokens identity = publisherUid2Client.generateToken(TokenGenerateInput.fromEmail(emailAddress));`